mertssmnoglu/mongo-rate-limit-store/README.md

 ## Implementation

-MongoStore class is suitable with the express-rate-limit's `Store` class.
+MongoStore class is suitable with the express-rate-limit's `Store` interface.
 You can check the offical documentation about creating custom stores for express-rate-limit from [here](https://express-rate-limit.mintlify.app/guides/creating-a-store).

 ## License